open/close all folders

 - In the non-canon Hellboy/Batman/Starman crossover, the neo-Nazi Knights of October have an outpost in the Amazon jungle from which they attempt to summon an elder god.

 - Retroactively used as Doctor Nemesis' "bus" in X-Men.
 After World War II he spent decades in South America fighting the efforts of Nazi mad scientists to found the Fourth Reich (and more recently, the Fifth Reich).
-However, after he became too widely known in the patently-insane-fascist-South-American-superhuman community, he decided to leave to help the X-Men.
+However, after he became too widely known in the insane-neo-Nazi-South-American-supervillain community, he decided to leave to help the X-Men.
 With science.

 - In Hitman, when Tiegel's Nazi Grandpa dies, his old comrades come "from South America" for his funeral.

 - In Catwoman #19, Catwoman heads to South America to retrieve a painting from an ex-Nazi who had later served with the KGB and had been allowed to retire with a handful of stolen artworks.
+When the elderly Nazis see Selina, they think she's a "Bolshevik"; it's implied that when they see anyone violent who isn't them, they suspect that person of Bolshevism.

 - In OSS 117: Lost in Rio, 117 is sent to Brazil to obtain a list of French WWII collaborators from an old Nazi who's plotting to create a fifth Reich - because his fourth Reich attempt failed.
 His son disguises himself as a hippie.

-- The Boys From Brazil (and the novel it was based on) are about a secret plot to raise clones of Hitler in, well, three guesses where.
+- The Boys from Brazil (and the novel it was based on) are about a secret plot to raise clones of Hitler in, well, three guesses where.
 Though unlike the boys, Mengele is seen in Paraguay - his speculated location at the time of filming, and where he really went for some time.
 But in 1978 Mengele was really in Brazil, where he died an year later.

 - Referenced in Yellow Submarine.
 When the Chief Blue Meanie is defeated and asks where the Meanies should flee to, his flunky suggests, "Argentina?"